 Users are able to use configuration templates to configure certain functionality on their Opengear Nodes.

-Initially, two types of template are supported:
+Initially, three types of template are supported:

 - Authentication Templates

 - Script Templates